-I’m sure we all remember those bright red, flavorful, STICKY squares, wrapped in plastic, aptly named Fruit Roll-Ups.
+I’m sure we all remember those bright red, flavorful, STICKY squares, wrapped in plastic, aptly named snacks, Fruit Roll-Ups.
 Well, did you know you can make your own flavorful, HEALTHY homemade fruit roll-ups?
 No trip to the store required.

 “How on earth can fruit roll-ups be healthy?”
 I’m sure you’re wondering.

 It’s because of the secret ingredient.

 Yup, I say.
 Secret.

 Oh, but don’t worry.
 I’ll tell you.
 You won’t believe me. . .

 “Gelatin?
 As in, Jell-o?
 THAT stuff is healthy?”